susestudio/studio-help/400_use/100_virtualbox.md

-# How to run appliances on VirtualBox
+# Running Appliances on VirtualBox

 The downloaded file has the suffix *.vmx.tar.gz*.
 After extraction you will see a new subdirectory with two files with the suffixes *.vmdk* and